AhmedIK2621998/E-commerce-Project/README.md

 # E-commerce-Project
 E commerce Project
 How to run the Online Shoppinh Portal using PHP and MySQL
-1. Download the  zip file
+1. Download the file

-2. Extract the file and copy eCommerce folder
+2. copy eCommerce folder

-3.Paste inside root directory(for xampp xampp/htdocs)
+3. Paste inside root directory(for xampp xampp/htdocs)

 4. Open PHPMyAdmin (http://localhost/phpmyadmin)